MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 ## Step 3: Deploy Azure Load Balancer

-The Contoso admins now want to deploy an internal load balancer that sits in front of the cluster nodes.
+The Contoso admin must now deploy an internal load balancer that sits in front of the cluster nodes.
 The load balancer listens for traffic and directs it to the appropriate node.

 ![Diagram that shows load balancing.](./media/contoso-migration-rehost-vm-sql-ag/architecture-lb.png)

-To create the load balancer, the Contoso admins:
+To create the load balancer, the Contoso admin:

-1. In the Azure portal, go to **Networking** > **Load balancer**, and set up a new internal load balancer: `ILB-PROD-DB-EUS2-SQLAOG`.
+1. Opens the Azure portal and goes to **Networking** > **Load balancer**, to set up a new internal load balancer: `ILB-PROD-DB-EUS2-SQLAOG`.
-1. Place the load balancer in the database subnet (`PROD-DB-EUS2`) of the production network (`VNET-PROD-EUS2`).
+1. Places the load balancer in the database subnet (`PROD-DB-EUS2`) of the production network (`VNET-PROD-EUS2`).
-1. Assign it a static IP address (`10.245.40.100`).
+1. Assigns it a static IP address (`10.245.40.100`).
-1. As a networking element, deploy the load balancer in the networking resource group `ContosoNetworkingRG`.
+1. Deploys the load balancer as a networking element in the networking resource group `ContosoNetworkingRG`.

     ![Screenshot that shows the **Create load balancer** pane.](./media/contoso-migration-rehost-vm-sql-ag/lb-create.png)

-After the internal load balancer is deployed, the Contoso admins need to set it up.
+After the admin deploys the internal load balancer, they need to set it up.
 They create a back-end address pool, set up a health probe, and configure a load-balancing rule.

 ### Add a back-end pool

-To distribute traffic to the VMs in the cluster, the Contoso admins set up a back-end address pool that contains the IP addresses of the NICs for VMs that will receive network traffic from the load balancer.
+To distribute traffic to the VMs in the cluster, the Contoso admin sets up a back-end address pool that contains the IP addresses of the NICs for VMs that receives network traffic from the load balancer.

 1. In the load balancer settings in the portal, Contoso adds a back-end pool: `ILB-PROD-DB-EUS-SQLAOG-BEPOOL`.
-1. The admins associate the pool with availability set `SQLAOGAVSET`.
-The VMs in the set (`SQLAOG1` and `SQLAOG2`) are added to the pool.
+1. The admin associates the pool with the availability set `SQLAOGAVSET`.
+They add the VMs in the set (`SQLAOG1` and `SQLAOG2`) to the pool.

     ![Screenshot that shows the **Add backend pool** screen.](./media/contoso-migration-rehost-vm-sql-ag/backend-pool.png)

 ### Create a health probe

-The Contoso admins create a health probe so that the load balancer can monitor the application health.
-The probe dynamically adds or removes VMs from the load balancer rotation based on how they respond to health checks.
+The Contoso admin creates a health probe so that the load balancer can monitor the application health.
+The probe dynamically adds or removes VMs from the load balancer rotation based on how the VMs respond to health checks.

-To create the probe, the Contoso admins:
+To create the probe, the Contoso admin:

-1. In the load balancer settings in the portal, create a health probe: `SQLAlwaysOnEndPointProbe`.
+1. Opens the load balancer settings in the portal and creates a health probe: `SQLAlwaysOnEndPointProbe`.
-1. Set the probe to monitor VMs on TCP port 59999.
+1. Sets the probe to monitor VMs on TCP port 59999.
-1. Set an interval of 5 seconds between probes and a threshold of 2.
-If two probes fail, the VM will be considered unhealthy.
+1. Sets an interval of 5 seconds between probes and a threshold of 2.
+If two probes fail, the VM is considered unhealthy.

     ![Screenshot that shows the **Add health probe** screen.](./media/contoso-migration-rehost-vm-sql-ag/nlb-probe.png)

 ### Configure the load balancer to receive traffic

-Now, the Contoso admins set up a load balancer rule to define how traffic is distributed to the VMs.
+Now, the Contoso admin sets up a load balancer rule to define how traffic distributes to the VMs.

 - The front-end IP address handles incoming traffic.
 - The back-end IP pool receives the traffic.

-To create the rule, the Contoso admins:
+To create the rule, the Contoso admin:

-1. In the load balancer settings in the portal, add a new rule: `SQLAlwaysOnEndPointListener`.
+1. Opens the load balancer settings in the portal and adds a new rule: `SQLAlwaysOnEndPointListener`.
-1. Set a front-end listener to receive incoming SQL client traffic on TCP port 1433.
+1. Sets a front-end listener to receive incoming SQL client traffic on TCP port 1433.
-1. Specify the back-end pool to which traffic will be routed and the port on which VMs listen for traffic.
+1. Specifies the back-end pool to which traffic routes and the port on which VMs listen for traffic.
-1. Enable Floating IP (Direct Server Return), which is always required for SQL Server Always On.
+1. Enables Floating IP (Direct Server Return), which is required for SQL Server Always On.

     ![Screenshot that shows health probe settings.](./media/contoso-migration-rehost-vm-sql-ag/nlb-probe.png)

-**Need more help?**
+**Learn more**

 - Get an overview of [Azure Load Balancer](/azure/load-balancer/load-balancer-overview).
 - Learn about how to [create a load balancer](/azure/load-balancer/quickstart-load-balancer-standard-internal-portal).

 ## Step 4: Prepare Azure for Azure Migrate

-Here are the Azure components Contoso needs to deploy Azure Migrate:
+Here are the Azure components that Contoso needs for deploying Azure Migrate:

-- A virtual network in which VMs will be located when they're migrated.
+- A virtual network in which VMs are located when they're migrated.
 - An Azure Storage account to hold replicated data.

-The Contoso admins set up these components:
+The Contoso admin sets up the following components:

-1. Contoso already created a network/subnet it can use for Azure Migrate when it [deployed the Azure infrastructure](./contoso-migration-rehost-vm-sql-ag.md).
+1. The company already created a network/subnet that it can use for Azure Migrate when it [deployed the Azure infrastructure](./contoso-migration-rehost-vm-sql-ag.md).

-    - The SmartHotel360 application is a production application, and `WEBVM` will be migrated to the Azure production network (`VNET-PROD-EUS2`) in the primary region (`East US 2`).
+    - The SmartHotel360 application is a production application, and they migrate `WEBVM` to the Azure production network (`VNET-PROD-EUS2`) in the primary region (`East US 2`).
-    - `WEBVM` will be placed in the `ContosoRG` resource group, which is used for production resources, and in the production subnet (`PROD-FE-EUS2`).
+    - They place `WEBVM` in the `ContosoRG` resource group, which handles production resources, and in the production subnet (`PROD-FE-EUS2`).

-1. The Contoso admins create an Azure Storage account (`contosovmsacc20180528`) in the primary region.
+1. The Contoso admin creates an Azure Storage account (`contosovmsacc20180528`) in the primary region.

     - Use a general-purpose account with standard storage and LRS replication.

 ## Step 5: Prepare on-premises VMware for Azure Migrate

-Here's what the Contoso admins prepare on-premises:
+Here's what the Contoso admin prepares on-premises:

 - An account on the vCenter Server or vSphere ESXi host to automate VM discovery.
 - On-premises VM settings so that Contoso can connect to the replicated Azure VM after migration.